 Those who are accustomed to bottle-fed babies may not understand these nuances.
 A baby who feeds frequently may be interpreted as “using the mother as a pacifier.”
 Cluster feeding can be viewed as a baby who is “not getting enough.”
 Professionals see many cases of very prepared and educated mothers becoming unnerved and doubting themselves when loved ones make comments that question if their breastfeeding plans were working.

-All these factors have a common theme: the more a mother understands about natural and normal breastfeeding behaviors, the better equipped she is to be successful and reach her personal breastfeeding goals.
-At the end of the day, if a mother is struggling with breastfeeding, or has questions, it is best to seek out professional help to determine if there is a problem and ultimately find a solution.
+All these factors have a common theme: the more a mother understands natural and normal breastfeeding behaviors, the better equipped she is to be successful and reach her personal breastfeeding goals.
+At the end of the day, if a mother is struggling with breastfeeding or has questions, it is best to seek professional help to determine if there is a problem and ultimately find a solution.